polsvoice/git-katas/README.md

-git branch my-branch       # Create a new branch called my-branch git checkout my-branch     # Checkout ("Switch" to work on) my-branch git checkout -b my-branch  # Create a new branch called my-branch AND switch to it git branch -d my-branch    # Delete branch my-branch that has been merged with master git branch -D my-branch    # Forcefully delete a branch my-branch that hasn't been merged to master
+git branch my-branch       # Create a new branch called my-branch git checkout my-branch     # Checkout ("Switch" to work on) my-branch git checkout -b my-branch  # Create a new branch called my-branch AND switch to it git branch -d my-branch    # Delete branch my-branch that has been merged with main git branch -D my-branch    # Forcefully delete a branch my-branch that hasn't been merged to main

 # Merging
-git merge master         # Merge the master branch into your currently checked out branch. git rebase master        # Rebase current branch on top of master branch
+git merge main         # Merge the main branch into your currently checked out branch. git rebase main        # Rebase current branch on top of main branch

 # Working with Remotes
-git remote              # Show your current remotes git remote -v           # Show your current remotes and their URLs git push                # Publish your commits to the upstream master of your currently checked out branch git push -u origin my-branch  # Push newly created branch to remote repo setting up to track remote branch from origin.
+git remote              # Show your current remotes git remote -v           # Show your current remotes and their URLs git push                # Publish your commits to the upstream main of your currently checked out branch git push -u origin my-branch  # Push newly created branch to remote repo setting up to track remote branch from origin.
                               # No need to specify remote branch name, for e.g., when doing a 'git pull' on that branch.
 git pull                # Pull changes from the remote to your currently checked out branch